coleifer/peewee/docs/peewee/playhouse.rst

 ---------------

-The ``pool`` module contains a number of :py:class:`Database` classes that provide connection pooling for PostgreSQL and MySQL databases.
+The ``pool`` module contains a number of :py:class:`Database` classes that provide connection pooling for PostgreSQL, MySQL and SQLite databases.
 The pool works by overriding the methods on the :py:class:`Database` class that open and close connections to the backend.
 The pool can specify a timeout after which connections are recycled, as well as an upper bound on the number of open connections.